-- provide an all-round education that delivers excellent outcomes in terms of academic success, improved cultural capital and increased ambition in order to counter social disadvantage.
+- provide an all-round education that delivers excellent outcomes in terms of academic success

 - create a school where everyone belongs, knows how to keep themselves and others safe, and equality of opportunity is actively and effectively promoted

-- ensure students are compassionate, courteous and kind by guiding their moral, intellectual and creative development.
+- ensure students are compassionate, courteous and kind through explicit character education to guide their moral, intellectual and creative development

-- foster confidence, delight, resilience and discipline in seeking knowledge; a buzz for learning!
+- foster confidence, delight, resilience and discipline in seeking knowledge.

 - develop knowledge of, and pride in, Buttershaw and Bradford as well as developing ambition and awareness of the possibilities outside the local environment.

-The school offers a broad, balanced and exciting curriculum which reflects the requirements for inclusion and equality as set out in the Special Educational Needs and Disability Code of Practice 2014 and Equality Act 2010.
+- It embraces and meets the requirements for inclusion and equality as set out in the Special Educational Needs and Disability Code of Practice 2014 and Equality Act 2010